kugelrund/Speed-Academy/README.md

 #### `cg_strafeHelperSpeedScale` (#)

-Scale of the text for speed display.
+Scale of the text for speed display tied to strafe helper.
+Note that this shows the speed after friction but prior to acceleration, as this is what is relevant for optimal strafing.
+It is not the intuitive current player speed.
+For that, see `cg_drawSpeed`.
 Default: `0.9`.

 #### `cg_strafeHelperSpeedX` (#)